ngambip/Top-uk-Youtubers-2024.githu.io/README.md

     No column should contain null values, indicating complete data for all records.

 Below is a table outlining the constraints on our cleaned dataset:
-Property 	Description

 Number of Rows      100
 Number of Columns   4

 And here is a tabular representation of the expected schema for the clean data:

 Column Name 		Data Type 	Nullable channel_name 		VARCHAR 	NO total_subscribers 	INTEGER 	NO total_views 		INTEGER 	NO total_videos 		INTEGER 	NO

     What steps are needed to clean and shape the data into the desired format?